wasabipesto/themis/README.md

 ### Fetch
 - Hardcode maps of site categories to standard categories
+- Add error importance, hide low importance, eprint on medium, and panic on high

 #### Kalshi
 - Investigate getting the number of unique traders